 Replacing saturated fat with healthier fats can lower your risk of cardiovascular disease.
 That may seem like old news, but given the popularity of coconut oil and headlines like “Butter is Back,” it bears repeating.

 Frank Sacks is professor of cardiovascular disease prevention at the Harvard T.H.
 Chan School of Public Health and professor of medicine at Harvard Medical School.
 He has led groundbreaking clinical trials on diet and blood pressure, lipids, and weight loss.
-Sacks spoke with Nutrition Action’s Bonnie Liebman.
+Sacks spoke with Nutrition Action’s Bonnie Liebman in 2017.

 The case against sat fat